janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 - `Average Item Cost` - average price of items purchased by the customer

 Our best clustering model returned the following five segments:
-- `Segment 1` - description
+1. `Budget-Conscious` (bottom lower left corner)
-- `Segment 2` - description
+2. `Regular Buyers` (above budget-conscious on the y-axis)
-- `Segment 3` - description
+3. `Mid-Range Shoppers` (middle on the x-axis, ~0.0-1.0)
-- `Segment 4` - description
+4. `Occasional Splurgers` (bottom right on the x-axis)
-- `Segment 5` - description
+5. `Big Spenders` (top left on the y-axis)

 ### 2. Methods

 #### 2.1 Imported Libraries
-- Pandas - powerful and flexible library for data manipulation, analysis and working with dataFrames.
+- `Pandas` - powerful and flexible library for data manipulation, analysis and working with dataFrames.
-- Seaborn - great for statistical graphics.
+- `Seaborn` - great for statistical graphics.
-- Numpy - library for large arrays and.matrices and mathematical operations for these.
+- `Numpy` - library for large arrays and.matrices and mathematical operations for these.
-- Matplotlib - great for data visualizations
+- `Matplotlib` - great for data visualizations
-- Scikit learn - great library for preprocessing and machine learning algorithms.
+- `Scikit learn` - great library for preprocessing and machine learning algorithms.

     - StandardScaler
     - KMeans